GPII/gpii-payloads/README.md

 GPII Payloads
 ==============

+Refer to [GPII wiki](https://wiki.gpii.net/w/Main_Page) and [GPII Architecture Dashboard](https://wiki.gpii.net/w/Architecture_Dashboard) to understand what GPII is.

+The GPII core personalisation architecture is held in [the GPII universal repository](https://github.com/gpii/universal).

-Collects payloads that flow among GPII modules.
+This repository collects payloads that flow among GPII modules.
 Refer to the diagram below for the GPII modules as well as the personalization work flow in shared/public workstations.

 ![Figure 1: personalization work flow in shared/public workstations](images/ArchitectureDiagram.png)